Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Numerical experiments

 where we take $h_{\mathrm{ref}} = 5960 \ \mathrm{m}$.
 In our numerical experiments, we consider both the case of $\vref = 0 \ \mathrm{m/s}$, for which a well-balanced discretization is expected to maintain the initial condition up to roundoff error, as well as the case of $\vref = 20 \ \mathrm{m/s}$ described in \cite{williamson1992standard}.
 For initial velocity fields specified in zonal and meridional components as in \cref{eq:isolated_mountain_ic}, we first transform to a Cartesian representation as

 before using \cref{eq:global_local_coordinates} to obtain the contravariant components.
 We do not apply any smoothing to the sharp orography in \cref{eq:mountain_orography}; however, we note that the use of the collocation derivative operator to compute the bottom topography gradient within a flux-differencing formulation effectively approximates $\topography$ through polynomial interpolation on each element prior to differentiation.

-Using $(N, M) = (3, 20)$, as was chosen in several previous studies, including \cite[Section 4.3]{bao_flux_form_dg_spherical_swe_14}, and beginning with the case of $\vref = 0 \ \mathrm{m/s}$, we first note that the initial time derivative of the state vector is on the order of machine precision at all nodes for both the EC and ES variants of the scheme, consistent with \cref{thm:well_balancing}.
+Using $(N, M) = (3, 20)$, as was chosen in several previous studies, including \cite[Section~4.3]{bao_flux_form_dg_spherical_swe_14}, and beginning with the case of $\vref = 0 \ \mathrm{m/s}$, we first note that the initial time derivative of the state vector is on the order of machine precision at all nodes for both the EC and ES variants of the scheme, consistent with \cref{thm:well_balancing}.
 Plotting the temporal growth of the normalized $L^2$ error over a period of 15 days in \cref{fig:well_balanced_l2_h_evolution_N3M20}, we observe a slow deviation from the initial balanced state due to roundoff error accumulation; such error growth occurs more slowly for the ES variant than for the EC variant due to the dissipative effect of the local Lax--Friedrichs numerical flux.
 In order to assess the conservation properties of the schemes with respect to mass and total energy (\ie mathematical entropy), we consider the case of $\vref = 20 \ \text{m/s}$ and evaluate the metrics

 where $h_0$ and $\entropy_0$ are the layer depth and mathematical entropy fields evaluated at the initial solution state.
 Plotting the evolution of such quantities in \cref{fig:isolated_mountain_mass_evolution_N3M20} and \cref{fig:isolated_mountain_entropy_evolution_N3M20}, we see that $I_S[h]$ and $I_S[\entropy]$ remain constant up to roundoff error for the EC scheme, reflecting the fact that the spatial discretization is conservative of mass and entropy as a consequence of \cref{thm:mass_balance,thm:entropy_balance_covariant}, while the small time step renders the effect of the temporal discretization on such properties negligible.
 For the ES scheme, $I_S[h]$ remains constant up to roundoff error, but $I_S[\entropy]$ decays monotonically, reflecting discrete mass conservation and entropy stability.
 These results are consistent with the theoretical analysis in \cref{sec:entropy_stable_covariant}.